Manila Light Rail Transit System: Beep card

 Beep is a reloadable contactless smart card aimed to be a replacement for the magnetic card-based system in paying rail based rapid transit transportation fares in and around Metro Manila.
 Beep is also aimed to be used in lieu of cash in some convenience stores and other businesses.
 The Beep system is implemented and operated by AF Payments Incorporated, which is primarily owned by Ayala Corporation and Metro Pacific Investments Corporation.
 It was first implemented in Line 2 in July 2015, followed by Line 1 a month later.

 QR codes

-The Light Rail Manila Corporation and AF Payments, Inc. presented a QR code-based ticketing system to be used in Line 1.
-Once approved, it can serve as viable alternatives to single journey tickets and can be purchased via mobile apps.
-Implementation of this ticket system was originally set for 2022.
+In November 2021, the Light Rail Manila Corporation and AF Payments, Inc. presented a QR code-based ticketing system purchased via mobile apps to be used in Line 1, serving as viable alternatives to single journey tickets.
+This ticket system was implemented in May 2023.

 Fare adjustment

 Adjusting passenger fares has been employed by the DOTC (predecessor of DOTr), LRTA, and LRMC as a means to improve the lines' services, and the issue of fares both historically and in the present continues to be a political issue.

 Current fare levels for Line 2 were set on August 2, 2023, and for Line 1 on April 2, 2025.
 Proposals for such were delayed for several years despite inflation and rising operating costs.
 Prior to the current fare levels, fares for both lines were set on January 4, 2015.
 These lower fares—which are only slightly more expensive than jeepney fares—ended up being financed through large government subsidies amounting to around ₱25–45 per passenger, and which for both the MRT and LRT reached ₱75 billion for the 10-year period between 2004 and 2014.
 Without subsidies, the cost of a single trip is estimated at around ₱40–60, and a ₱10 increase in fares would yield additional monthly revenues of ₱2–3 billion a month.

 Under the concession agreement of the DOTr and the Light Rail Manila Corporation (LRMC) for the operations and maintenance of the LRT Line 1, LRMC is entitled to petition a fare hike every two years.
 With all four petitions in 2016, 2018, 2020, and 2022 deferred, it resulted in losses of ₱2.17 billion as of November 2024, and would increase to ₱7 billion by 2028 if the hikes were not implemented.
 However, these drew criticism from commuters' and labor groups; Kilusang Mayo Uno (KMU) called the fare hike "immoral" amid high prices of basic necessities.
 However, LRMC's president and Chief Executive Officer Enrico Benipayo emphasized that:

 Public transport is a service that requires continuous investments in maintenance, upgrades and expansion.
 Countries with world-class transport systems such as Singapore and Japan adjust fares regularly to keep services efficient and safe.